symbwell/google-recaptcha-backend/README.md

 # Google Recaptcha V3 Backend Class
 The PHP Backend class responsible for checking your frontend token (Captcha V3 only).
+PHP >= 8.0 require.

 # How to use this class:
 1. Get the token from Google.js response.